 Often, I find myself looking for information online to send to clients.
 Recently, I found that there’s a plugin for that too.
 When you download the plugin to Chrome the email Symbol appears at the top of the browser.
 When you are browsing online and want to send the link to someone you can simply click on the Gmail symbol and it launches Gmail with the link already copied in it.
 You add the email you want to send the link to and click send.
 That simple!

 Visit Send From Gmail on Chrome Web Store.

 There is a lot more good and time-saving Chrome plugins and the plugins that are listed in this article are ones that I use all the time.
-While that been said, I highly suggest to spend some time and explore in the Google Chrome store more plugins that might be helpful for the kind of work that you do.
+While that being said, I highly suggest to spend some time and explore the Google Chrome store more plugins that might be helpful for the kind of work that you do.